Musée de Tahiti et des Îles

 The Musée de Tahiti et des Îles ("Museum of Tahiti and the Islands"), Tahitian Te Fare Manaha ("the Museum"), is the national museum of French Polynesia, located in Puna'auia, Tahiti.

 History

 The museum was founded in 1974 to conserve and restore Polynesian artefacts and cultural practices.
 The museum was constructed on Nu'uroa Point, which was already a historic location having been the site of the Taputapuatea marae and where the first evangelical mission settled.
 It has signed cooperation agreements with the Musée du quai Branly.

 The museum established a library in 1980.

 In 2016 photovoltaic panels were installed on the roof of museum in order to generate its own electricity supply.
 In 2017 plans for renovation and redesign of the museum, drawn up by the architect Pierre-Jean Picart (fr), were approved.
-The museum closed to the public in 2019 and is due to re-open in August 2022 with re-developed galleries.
+The museum closed to the public in 2019 and was re-opened in August 2022 with re-developed galleries.